10. The Parable of the Persistent Widow

 1Then Jesus told his disciples a parable to show them that they should always pray and not give up.
 2He said: "In a certain town there was a judge who neither feared God nor cared about men.
 3And there was a widow in that town who kept coming to him with the plea, 'Grant me justice against my adversary.'
 4"For some time he refused.
 But finally he said to himself, 'Even though I don't fear God or care about men, 5yet because this widow keeps bothering me, I will see that she gets justice, so that she won't eventually wear me out with her coming!' " 6And the Lord said, "Listen to what the unjust judge says.
 7And will not God bring about justice for his chosen ones, who cry out to him day and night?
 Will he keep putting them off?
 8I tell you, he will see that they get justice, and quickly.
 However, when the Son of Man comes, will he find faith on the earth?"
 (Luke 18:1-8).

 We don’t know if this parable was from a real live case that people had heard about or if Jesus made up the story to illustrate the truth that He wanted those listening to learn about prayer.
-The purpose of the parable is very clear from the beginning verse (v.
+The parable's purpose is very clear from the beginning verse (v.
 1) that we should always pray and not give up.
 Too many of us give up praying before we get the answer.

 What does this story tell us about the widow's character?
 What does it tell us about the integrity of the judge?